Encyclopedia … combined with a great Buyer's Guide!

 • The calculation of gain or loss values <$g_j(z)$> cannot be done based on intensities only, but need to take into account dynamic saturation effects.
 In other words, the gain values do not simply depend on the current optical intensities, but on their values in the near past.
 Essentially, the software needs to introduce additional dynamical variables for the excitations of the laser-active ions.
 Their temporal evolution is calculated by numerically integrating the rate equations, which we have discussed in section 4.
 That is in principle not difficult, even for rate equations involving nonlinear terms.

 For example, a fiber amplifier may first be pumped for some period of time, and thereafter a short signal pulse (e.g. of Gaussian or super-Gaussian temporal shape) is injected.
 During the pumping phase, the (not yet relevant) signal gain steadily rises.
 When the signal pulse is injected, it originally profits from a high gain, but then quickly saturates that gain.
 As a result, further parts of the pulse will experience a reduced gain and acquire correspondingly lower output powers.
 This can result in substantial distortions of the temporal pulse shape.
-Figure 1 shows a numerical example, taken from a detailed case study.
+Figure 1 shows a numerical example, a simulation taken from a detailed case study.

 pulse amplification in a fiber amplifier